Universality Reconsidered: Rethinking the Validation of Foundation Models for General-Purpose 3D Medical Segmentation

-To bridge the gap between idealized benchmarking and real-world utility, we construct a novel dataset comprising two subtasks: 490 cases of whole-body PET/CT and 464 cases of whole-body PET/MRI.
+To bridge the gap and uncover modality discrepancy, we present UMD, a segmentation benchmark dataset by retrospectively collecting 490 whole-body PET/CT and 464 whole-body PET/MRI scans, with approximately 675,000 2D slices.
 For each case, the structural (CT or MRI) and functional (PET) volumes were acquired from the same subject during a single diagnostic session, ensuring intrinsic spatial and anatomical consistency.
 This intra-subject paired nature guarantees that the underlying morphology, scale, and orientation of the target organs remain constant across modalities.
-Voxel-wise annotations were provided for 13 diverse organs, including the liver, left kidney, right kidney, brain, heart, spleen, aorta, lung, colon, urinary bladder, pancreas, esophagus, and stomach.
-By providing ground-truth labels for both structural and functional imaging, our protocol enables a head-to-head comparison between different modalities.
-Furthermore, as a newly collected dataset rather than a recompilation of existing public sources, we eliminate the risk of data leakage, guaranteeing the validity and authenticity of the evaluation results.
+Patients fasted for at least 6 hours with blood glucose levels confirmed at $< 11.1$ mmol/L prior to receiving an intravenous injection of $^{18}$F-FDG.
+The scanning field was from the mid-thigh level to the top of the head with the subject in the supine position.
+All paired multimodal scans cover consistent whole-body anatomical ranges, enabling direct intra-subject comparison between structural anatomical contrasts and metabolic signals.